scala/docs.scala-lang/_overviews/getting-started/index.md

 This program is identical to the one above with the only difference being that other toolkit libraries will also be available to use and their downloaded versions, instead of being specified by hand, will be the newest ones included in toolkit.

-### Using scala-cli REPL
+### Using REPL

-You can execute code interactively using REPL provided by `scala-cli` command.
-Execute `scala-cli` in console without any arguments.
+You can execute code interactively using REPL provided by `scala` command.
+Execute `scala` in console without any arguments.
 ```
-$ scala-cli
+$ scala
-Welcome to Scala 3.4.2 (20-ea, Java OpenJDK 64-Bit Server VM).
+Welcome to Scala 3.5.0 (20-ea, Java OpenJDK 64-Bit Server VM).
 Type in expressions for evaluation.
 Or try :help.

 scala>